DomagojKudek/AutoCHESS-Simulation/README.md

-# AutoCHESS-Simulation - Project from January 2021
+# AutoCHESS-Simulation - Project from early 2021
 Simulation version of the AutoCHESS system

 # Description: